anszu/react_chat/README.md

 # Slack like chat system based on React

 Chatsystem including channel structure, channel creation and post and get setup towards on API.
+This application is using React Hooks for controlling forms and API actions and React Context for shared states.
+To demonstrate the differences between React Context and Redux please have a look at the [react_chat_redux](https://github.com/anszu/react_chat_redux) fork.
+It is using Redux for state management and compares the two versions in it's Readme.

 ![Screenshot](https://github.com/anszu/react_chat/blob/master/screenshots/screen.png?raw=true)